Advanced Modeling Path

 - Different export formats

-- How to share architecture
+- How to share reviewed intent

 - That diagrams are output, not the source